floodplainio/floodplain-demo-setup/README.md

 This is the backdrop of all our demos.
 Make sure to have this up and running before trying the examples.

+**Beware, there are a lot of moving parts, most are JVM based, so make sure your docker setup has enough memory to work with.
+On my macbook, 3Gb seems to work fine**

 Start the demo setup with:

 ```bash